-For instance, if I hadn’t been consistent with my strategy, you probably would never have heard of Quicksprout.com, let alone this blog.
+For example, if I hadn’t been consistent with my strategy, you probably would never have heard of Quicksprout.com, let alone this blog.

 The truth is that writing a compelling blog post that drives traffic and leads is no easy task.
 Sure, you can easily churn out 300 – 500 word generic blog posts that won’t impact anyone, let alone grow your business – but I’m sure that’s not what you’re looking to create.

 No matter what industry you’re in, you can set up a WordPress blog and start creating high-quality content.
-But to rank well in Google, and drive leads to your business, you need more.
-You need a system you can implement on a consistent basis that will help you build up your brand and reach your target audience.
+But, to rank well in Google and drive leads to your business, you need more.
+You need a system that you can implement on a consistent basis that will help you build up your brand and reach your target audience.

 Download this worksheet to create your next blog post.

-In this in-depth guide, I’m going to show you the step-by-step process I personally use to create my blog posts.
-The process is basically the same for any kind of blog post, no matter how long or short it is – although of course it takes more time to write a 2000+ word blog post, than one that’s only 1,000 words long.
+In this in-depth guide, I’m going to show you the step-by-step process that I personally use to create my blog posts.
+The process is basically the same for any kind of blog post, no matter how long or short it is – although it obviously takes more time to write a 2000+ word blog post than one that’s only 1,000 words.